Fragility of surface states in non-Wigner Dyson topological insulators: AIII insulator in three dimensions

 The model~(\ref{HLudwig}) has a surface band that is continuously connected to the bulk, see Fig.~\ref{fig:bandstructure}(a).
 We add a term

-where we set $u_{\rm f}(\vR) = u_{\rm f}$ nonzero for $\vR$ in the $n$ outermost surface layers, and $u_{\rm f}(\vR) = 0$ otherwise.
+where the $\vR$-summation runs over the outermost $n$ surface layers.
 (We set $n=1$ or $n=3$ in our numerical calculations.)
-The perturbation $U_{\rm f}$ breaks $\mathcal{C}$ and $\mathcal{T}=\mathcal{C}\mathcal{S}$ symmetries, but preserves $\mathcal{S}$.
-We refer to this perturbation as ``fragmenting surface potential''.
-The definition of the fragmenting potential~(\ref{eq:UFO}) depends on the surface orientation and transforms the same way as the low-energy surface Dirac cone~(\ref{eq:LudwigDirac}).
-For values $u_{\rm f}>u_{\rm f}^{\rm c}$, we observe the opening of an indirect global gap between the surface band and bulk bands, see Fig.~\ref{fig:bandstructure}(b).
+The perturbation $U_{\rm f}$ breaks $\mathcal{C}$ and $\mathcal{T}=\mathcal{C}\mathcal{S}$ symmetries, but preserves the chiral symmetry $\mathcal{S}$.
+We refer to this perturbation as the ``fragmenting surface potential.''
+For values $\vert u_{{\rm f},\xx}\vert>u_{\rm f}^{\rm c}$, we observe the opening of an indirect global gap between the $x$-surface band and bulk bands, see Fig.~\ref{fig:bandstructure}(b).
+(Detaching surface and bulk bands for surfaces perpendicular to the $\yy$- and $\zz$-directions would require nonzero $u_{{\rm f},\yy}$ and $u_{{\rm f},\zz}$, respectively.)
 The threshold parameter $u_{\rm f}^{\rm c}$ depends on how many surface layers are perturbed by the fragmenting surface potential, see Fig.~\ref{fig:bandstructure}(c).
-However, regardless of its concrete value, the present construction demonstrates the interruptibility of spectral flow.
+However, regardless of its particular value, the present construction demonstrates the absence of spectral flow.